alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Is proving the existence of incompressible strings super awesome?
 Hell yes.

 I put in hours where I can, but my schedule is busy, and once again I can't put in as many as I'd like.
-Still, I have some interesting results, showing that with enough training time I can get a program to self-learn heuristics for playing Connect Four.
+It's disappointing, because I actually have some promising preliminary results.
+With enough training time, I can get a program to self-learn heuristics for playing Connect Four.
 It's not amazing (Connect Four [is a solved game](http://www.informatik.uni-trier.de/~fernau/DSL0607/Masterthesis-Viergewinnt.pdf)), but my AI beats me over half the time, so it's definitely something.